Derived A-infinity algebras in an operadic context

 \section{Abstract}

 Derived $A$-infinity algebras were developed recently by Sagave.
 Their advantage over classical $A$-infinity algebras is that no projectivity assumptions are needed to study minimal models of differential graded algebras.
 We explain how derived $A$-infinity algebras can be viewed as algebras over an operad.
-More specifically, we describe how this operad arises as a resolution of the operad $\dAs$ encoding bidgas.
+More specifically, we describe how this operad arises as a resolution of the operad $\dAs$ encoding bidgas, i.e. bicomplexes with an associative multiplication.
 This generalises the established result describing the operad $A_\infty$ as a resolution of the operad $\As$ encoding associative algebras.
-We further show Sagave's definition of morphisms agrees with the infinity-morphisms of $dA_\infty$-algebras arising from operadic machinery.
+We further show that Sagave's definition of morphisms agrees with the infinity-morphisms of $dA_\infty$-algebras arising from operadic machinery.
 We also study the operadic homology of derived $A$-infinity algebras.